globus/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

     ..  tab-item:: With Context Managers

-        This example is the same as the tutorial, but does safer resource cleanup.
+        This example is the same as the tutorial, but safely cleans up resources.

         .. literalinclude:: list_groups_improved.py
             :caption: ``list_groups_improved.py`` [:download:`download <list_groups_improved.py>`]